Broilzzz/College-Course-Registration/README.md

 as we need to connect our MySQL Database to our IDE using `JDBC`

 Change the username and password to what you have initialized on your MySQL.

+Also note that the password for admin Login page is `admin` and the username is `admin@gmail.com`

 Once that is done you can now run the project by click the run button at the top
 ## List of Implemented Features